 Prerequisite: Spanish 25 or the equivalent.

-Spanish 150/170: Mexican Literature (8 units)
+Spanish 150, 170: Mexican Identity: Literature & Culture (8 units)

 This course is an intensive study of representative works of Mexican narrative (essay, short story, and novel) analyzed within social, political, and historical frameworks with focus on themes of conquest, revolution, and identity, as well as the culture of Mexico through the examination of philosophy, history, art, music, dance, film and architecture.
 You will approach existing models of interpretation critically, and generate ideas with respect to cultural diversity and Mexican identity.
 We will analyze the literary and cultural production from ancient civilizations to the present as expressions of a complex, multifaceted and multicultural identity.

 Spanish 199: Directed Research (requires instructor consent)

 Students also have the option of enrolling in an optional 199 course, allowing them to do an additional assignment on a topic related to the travel study program.
 Instructor consent is required to register, so be sure to obtain your instructor's approval on the subject and format.
 There is an additional fee for this optional course.

 Budget and Financial Aid

 |Spending Money (estimate)||500||500||500|